The 18 Best Digital Marketing Books in 2021

 5. Ogilvy on Advertising | David Ogilvy

-Published in 1985 before digital marketing was even thing, this book is still a must-read for anyone in marketing and advertising.
+Sometimes to understand how to create a modern marketing campaign, you must look at the history of advertising.
+Published in 1985 well before digital marketing was even thing, this book is still a must-read for anyone in marketing and advertising.
 That’s because David Ogilvy, “the father of advertising,” principles and teachings ring even truer today than when the book was released.
 Learn the secrets behind advertising that actually works and how to come up with ROI generating copy.

 - Amazon Rating: 4.5/5 (300 reviews)